alexandru/alexn.org/_posts/2020-11-12-i-like-option-get.md

 This is called [Flow-sensitive typing](https://en.wikipedia.org/wiki/Flow-sensitive_typing).
 And minus some limitations and gotchas, it works just fine.

-I hope Scala will evolve to do it too, because Kotlin already does this 🙂 and it would be a shame for Scala to not evolve such abilities, along with its brand new [untagged union types](https://dotty.epfl.ch/docs/reference/new-types/union-types.html).
+I hope Scala will evolve to do it too, because TypeScript, and Kotlin can already do this 🙂 and it would be a shame for Scala to not evolve such abilities, to go along with its brand new [untagged union types](https://dotty.epfl.ch/docs/reference/new-types/union-types.html).